On polynomials of small range sum: Basic ideas and notation

-For a pair of sets $A$ and $B$, $A+B$ denotes the Minkowski-sum of the sets, i.e., $x\in A+B$ iff $x$ is of form $a+b$ for some $a\in A$ and $b\in B$.
+For a pair of sets $A$ and $B$, $A+B$ denotes the Minkowski-sum of the sets, i.e., $x\in A+B$ if and only $x$ is of form $a+b$ for some $a\in A$ and $b\in B$.
 If $B=\{b\}$ is a singleton, we might omit the brackets for brevity.